sekekeretsu/CAG/README.md

 Core Attachment approach with incorporation of Gene Expression Profile

-Please read the readme.txt file for more informations:wq
+Please read the readme.txt file for more informations